What is a massive open online course (MOOC)?

 Benefits of MOOCs

-- No physical location dependence.
-This can improve collaboration efforts and save time by eliminating a student's daily commute.
+- No dependence on a physical location.
+This can improve collaboration efforts and save time by eliminating a student's commute.
 Online education also enables social distancing.

 - Affordability of higher education.
 Scalability makes these types of courses more cost-effective than in-person courses of comparable scope.

 - Flexible learning schedule.
 Many courses are self-paced, which can accommodate student work schedules.
-Even if course completion is not self-paced, as with online degree programs, prerecorded lectures can offer more flexibility on a daily and weekly basis.
+Even if course completion isn't self-paced, as with online degree programs, prerecorded lectures can offer more flexibility on a daily and weekly basis.

 Drawbacks of MOOCs